zlyb/linyuzhou.github.io/content/authors/admin/_index.md

     - course: Ph.D. in Finance
       institution: The Chinese University of Hong Kong
       year: 2018 - 2023
-    - course: M.sc. in Probability and Mathematical Statistics
+    - course: M.Sc. in Probability and Mathematical Statistics
       institution: Nanjing University
       year: 2014 - 2017
     - course: B.Sc. in Statistics